 Worldview Explorations Travel Opportunities

-These special trips use the ideas and approaches of the IONS Worldview Explorations program as a way of framing our exploration of the culture of that country.
+Here is a little more information about how these special trips use the ideas and approaches of the IONS Worldview Explorations program as a way of framing our exploration of the culture of the country being visited.

 Our Worldview Explorations related goals for these journeys include: